 My second Bachelor’s degree is actually in Marine Geology and I have lived in four countries – Australia, Japan, the UK and America!

 Northrop Grumman employees are Defining Possible every day.
-Learn more about life at Northrop Grumman in Australia.
+Learn more about Life at Northrop Grumman in Australia.

-Read more about Bethany at GradAustralia.
+Read more about Bethany at Prosple.